Area One Violent Crimes

 Near the left forearm of Greyves was a large wooden-handled mallet.
 Probably the weapon used on Allen Greyves to cause that wound to his forehead.
 Sitting on its end and above his left shoulder was a Hallmark birthday card to Arnie signed from “Ace.”
 On the card written in smeared blood spelled,

 "AC DUE IT."

-A white linen shade that covered the window Officer English had entered had a blood smear that was at about head high.
-I walked over and pulled the shade away which gave a view of the outside walkway and the front doors to several other apartments.
-So, after the shots rang out the killer peered out the window to see if anyone had been alerted.
+A white linen shade that covered the window Officer English had entered had a blood smear at about five and a half feet off the floor.
+I walked over and used my Kel-Lite to pull the shade away.
+It gave me a view of the outside walkway and the front doors to several other apartments.
+I began to surmise after the shots rang out, the killer stopped what he was doing and peered out the window to see if anyone had been alerted.

 A more disturbing thought was that the killer could have watched the police search the hallways when they responded to the first call back at 1:30 in the morning.
 By pulling the shade again, the killer did not realize he had left a blood smear behind.
 That might help.
 I noted the stain so that the Crime Scene people would take the sample.